 The pilot operating handbook or the aircraft flight manual will state the correct numbers depending on the aircraft model and actual load.
 Make sure that you verify your pressure gauge with a good one from the maintenance shop, some cheap ones are not to be trusted at all.

 As you can see tire maintenance is important for safety reasons and top performance of the aircraft.
-Check them during preflight and keep the pressure to the correct value and they will last you a very long time.
+Check them during preflight and keep the pressure to the correct value and they will last you for a very long time to come.